-The Draft Comprehensive Conservation Plan/Environmental Assessment for Bear Lake National Wildlife Refuge and the Oxford Slough Waterfowl Production Area is available for public review and comment.
-The Draft CCP/EA and Planning Update 3, which contains summaries of management alternatives, are available at:
+The Final Comprehensive Conservation Plan/Environmental Assessment for Bear Lake National Wildlife Refuge and the Oxford Slough Waterfowl Production Area is available for viewing and download at:

 Bear Lake National Wildlife Refuge

 mail: P.O.
 Box 9; deliveries: 322 North 4th St.